homestar92/ring-lardner-transcriptions/The Story of a Wonder Man.md

 Once more I had displayed my naiveté and the Dean was in hysterics.

-“Lardner,” said he, “‘I wish you would stay at Princeton all your life.
+“Lardner,” said he, “I wish you would stay at Princeton all your life.
 You are a yell!”[^24]

 Aided by the Dean’s influence, I soon became a member of the Dekes, the Alpha Delts, the Phi Beta Kappas, the Kiwanis, and Realty Board and was rushed by the Triangle Club, the most exclusive of Princeton’s social organizations.
 They rushed me as far as Trenton and then relinquished the chase on my promise to enter the University of Illinois.